May 24th 3:30 p.m. - 5:30 p.m.

 Marriage Certificate

-Your officiant has three business days from the date of the wedding to file your license with the Register of Deeds in the county where the ceremony was performed.
+Your officiant has three business days from the date of the wedding to file your license with a Wisconsin Register of Deeds Office anywhere in the state.
 After filing, a certified copy of your marriage certificate may be obtained from any Register of Deeds in Wisconsin.

 How to obtain Birth or Death Certificates: